-One of the benefits of nursing is your ability to specialize in the area of healthcare that interests you most.
+One of the benefits of nursing is your ability to specialize in an area of healthcare that interests you most.

-These specializations vary in responsibility, work environment, and patient group, but they also come with their own educational and certification requirements.
+These specializations vary in responsibility, work environment, and patient group, and they also come with educational and certification requirements.

-While many registered nurses (RNs) work to become specialized in treating a specific patient group or illness, others may desire more administrative roles.
+While many Registered Nurses (RNs) work to become specialized in treating a specific patient group or illness, others may desire administrative roles.

-If you want a nursing career that emphasizes greater managerial and leadership responsibilities, you should consider becoming a nurse administrator.
+If you want a nursing career emphasizing greater managerial and leadership responsibilities, you should consider becoming a Nurse Administrator.

-Nurse administrators manage staff and oversee the work of other nurses.
-Their job responsibilities vary depending on the healthcare setting, but their primary role is to supervise their staff.
+Nurse Administrators manage staff and oversee the work of other nurses.
+Their job responsibilities vary depending on the healthcare setting, but their primary role is supervising their staff.

-Becoming a nurse administrator requires extensive RN experience, as well as an advanced degree in nursing administration.
+Becoming a Nurse Administrator requires extensive R.N. experience and an advanced degree in nursing administration.

 Nurse Administrator Definition

-A nurse administrator is an advanced practice nurse that manages and oversees nursing staff.
-They help coordinate between nurses and other departments, develop policies and procedures, and deal with HR and budgeting.
+A Nurse Administrator is an Advanced Practice Registered Nurse (APRN) that manages and oversees the nursing staff.
+They help coordinate between nurses and other departments, develop policies and procedures, and deal with H.R. and budgeting.

 Nurse Administrator: Job Description